 - Prepare batter: In a small bowl add the eggs and whisk.
 Gradually add in the milk.
 In another small bowl add the flour, salt and pepper.
 In another small bowl add the cornmeal, bread crumbs, Parmesan cheese and Italian seasoning.

-- Dredge: Dip each tomato slice first in the eggs, then coat in the flour, and lastly the cornmeal mix.
+- Dredge: Dip each tomato slice first in the flour, then coat in the eggs, and lastly the cornmeal mix.
 Add the tomatoes to the pan of oil and cook for 2-3 minutes until crispy and golden brown.
 Finally, remove with a slotted spoon and let cool.

 Tips for Classic Fried Green Tomatoes: